On nearly assumption-free tests of nominal confidence interval coverage for causal parameters estimated by machine learning: Simulation experiments

-\begin{rem}[Architecture of convolutional neural networks] We estimated $b$ and $p$ by convolutional neural networks with 20 and 30 layers respectively (depth = 20 for $b$ and 30 for $p$), each layer with 100 neurons (width = 100 for all layers).
-We choose deeper networks for $p$ ($ \beta_p = 0.1$) because it is less smooth than $b$ ($\beta_b = 0.4$).
+\Cref{tab:smooth_nn_var} reports the simulation results when the nuisance function $p$ is estimated by fully connected neural networks with 5 layers, each layer with 20 neurons (width = 20 for all layers).
 The default rectified linear unit (ReLU) activation function was used in every intermediate layer and we set the learning rate parameter to be $2 \times 10^{-4}$.
-Recently, there are some very interesting theoretical analyses on the convergence rates of neural network estimators of functions in \text{H \"{o}lder}{} \citep{schmidt2017nonparametric} or Besov \citep{suzuki2018adaptivity} type of function spaces.
+Recently, there are some very interesting theoretical analyses on the convergence rates of neural network estimators of functions in \Holder{}-type of function classes \citep{schmidt2017nonparametric}.
 However, it is still quite difficult to choose the ``right'' architecture based on these theoretical results because the corresponding width and depth parameters are only optimal up to constants.
 In the simulation, we did not try to optimize the network architectures in order to obtain ``optimal'' prediction of $b$ and $p$.
-As expected, with the current architecture setup, the \textit{DR-ML estimator} based on convolutional neural network nuisance estimators indeed has a slightly larger bias (MCav of bias = 0.243) than that based on nonparametric kernel regression nuisance estimators (MCav of bias = 0.139).
-All implementation was done using the R interface to Tensorflow \citep{abadi2016tensorflow}. \end{rem}
+With the current architecture setup, the DRML estimator based on neural network nuisance estimators indeed has a slightly larger bias (e.g. MC bias is 0.392 for $\psi (\theta) = \BE_{\theta} [\var_{\theta} (A | X)]$ in simulation setup I) than that based on nonparametric kernel regression nuisance estimators (e.g. MC bias is 0.229).
+All implementation was done using the R interface to TensorFlow.
+As suggested by \Cref{tab:smooth_nn_var}, both the test statistics $\widehat\chi_{k}^{(1)} (\zeta_{k}, \delta)$ and $\widehat\chi_{k}^{(1)} (\widehat{\Omega}_{k}^{-1}; \zeta_{k}, \delta)$ are able to reject $\H_{0, k} (\delta)$ and hence reject $\H_{0} (\delta)$ for various $k$ ranging from 64 to 2048 in 100 out of 100 simulations.

-Even when $b$ and $p$ are estimated by convolutional neural networks, we find very similar qualitative results in \Cref{tab:covfnl-3} and \Cref{tab:covfnl-4}.
-Without optimally tuning the network architectures, the \textit{DR-ML estimator} $\widehat\psi_1$ has higher bias than that based on nonparametric kernel regression with cross validation.
-As a consequence, the corresponding $\widehat{\mathbb{IF}}_{22, k} (\Omega_k^{-1} )$ and $\widehat{ \mathbb{IF}}_{22, k}^\mathit{adapt}$ (see \Cref{tab:covfnl-4}) are also greater in magnitude than those based on nonparametric kernel regression in \Cref{tab:covfnl-2}.
-This evidence further supports the applicability of the second-order influence function to test and correct bias in the \textit{ DR-ML estimator}.